GSA-TTS/FAC/backend/schemas/README.md

 Follow these steps to version bump the workbook templates:
 1. `backend/schemas/source/excel/libs/Sheets.libsonnet`: Update the `WORKBOOKS_VERSION` variable.
 2. `backend/audit/intakelib/checks/check_version_number.py`: Update the `AUTHORIZED_VERSIONS` variable.
+3. The JSON files in `backend/schemas/source/sections/` require some modification.
+For each file, locate the version enum found in `Meta.properties.version.enum`.
+Append the PREVIOUS version to the end of this list, followed by `Sheets.WORKBOOKS_VERSION`.
+    * Note: Some of these files don't have version enums.
+These are non-workbook schemas and can be skipped.
-3. Activate your virtual env inside `backend/schemas` and run `make all`.
+4. Activate your virtual env inside `backend/schemas` and run `make all`.
 This will generate new schemas and templates in `/schemas/output/`.
-4. The JSON files that were generated in `backend/schemas/output/sections/` require some modification.
-For each file, locate the version enum found in `properties.Meta.properties.version.enum`. `make all` will have replaced the trailing version number with the new one.
-Instead, restore the previous version AND append the new one to the end of the list.
-    * Note: Some of these files don't have version enums.
-These can be skipped.
 5. Once your PR is merged, don't forget to copy the new templates, found in `backend/schemas/output/excel/xlsx/`, into `assets/workbooks/` of the [static site repo](https://github.com/GSA-TTS/FAC-transition-site).

 # Updating the ALN (formerly CFDA) listings